Sharjah UAE Travel Guide

 Emirati dishes are aromatic and savory, typically with a subtle balance of sweet and salty notes, generally not overly spicy.

-A popular and hearty main course.
+A popular and substantial main course.

 A staple, especially during Ramadan.